-2016 monitoring is still ongoing and will be reported at the next working group meeting.
-All samples analysed from Brasil in 2014/15 showed full sensitivity.
+All samples analyzed from Brasil in 2014/15 showed full sensitivity.

 Banana - Black sigatoka (Mycosphaerella fijijensis) (Syngenta, Bayer, BASF)

 In vitro monitoring studies have revealed first isolates with reduced sensitivity in Ecuador and Costa Rica.
 No information on target site mutations is available at this point in time.
 Field performance was not affected.